SyncopatedLinux/cfgmgmt/README.md

 Ansible allows us to define and manage the desired state of the audio production environment.
 This includes configuring software applications, system settings, and network parameters.

 ### Task Automation:
-With Ansible's powerful automation capabilities, we can automate routine tasks involved in the audio production workflow.
-This includes launching applications, setting up project templates, managing audio file conversions, and more.
+With Ansible's versatile automation capabilities, we can automate routine tasks involved in the audio production workflow.
+This includes launching applications, setting up project templates, managing audio file conversions, installing plugins and more.

 ### Scalability and Flexibility:
 Ansible's modular architecture enables scalability, making it suitable for both small-scale and large-scale audio production setups.
 Additionally, its flexibility allows for easy customization and adaptation to specific requirements.